brongo/idSaveDecompressor/README.md

 # idSaveDecompressor v0.1 by SamPT

 idSaveDecompressor is a tool for decompressing DOOM Eternal saved games (game_duration.dat).

 This makes it possible to read and edit the file in a hex editor.

-***Important:***  It is _highly recommended_ that you back up your saved games before using this tool.
-This tool does not take backups.
+**Make sure you have a backup of your saves before using this tool.** This tool does not take backups.
 I do not take responsibility for any file corruption or loss of data that may occur.
-You can easily corrupt your save by editing it incorrectly. **Make sure you have a backup.**
+You can easily corrupt your save by exporting or editing it incorrectly.

 ## Requirements